nicomon24/Sneks/readme.md

-# Slither1n openAI gym environment
+# Sneks openAI gym environment
-Slither1n is an openAI gym environment similar to the classic game Snake.
+Sneks is an openAI gym environment similar to the classic game Snake.
+It contains both a single-player version (Snek) and a multi-player version(Sneks)
-It is the base for constructing the multi-agent version Slitherin

 ## Installation
 The environment can be installed using pip